VishalDeoPrasad/Artificial-Neural-Networks/README.md

 )
 ```
 ### compile function
+This line of code is from a Python script using TensorFlow or a similar deep learning framework for model compilation.

+- `loss='mean_squared_error'`: This specifies the loss function to be used during training, which measures the difference between the predicted values and the actual values.
+In this case, it's using mean squared error, which is commonly used for regression problems.

+- `optimizer=sgd`: This specifies the optimizer algorithm to be used for training the model. 'sgd' likely refers to stochastic gradient descent, a popular optimization algorithm used to minimize the loss function and update the model's parameters iteratively during training.

+- `metrics=['r2', 'mae']`: This specifies additional metrics to be evaluated during training and testing. 'r2' likely refers to the coefficient of determination (R^2), which measures the proportion of the variance in the dependent variable that is predictable from the independent variables. 'mae' stands for mean absolute error, another metric commonly used for regression problems, which measures the average absolute difference between the predicted and actual values.
 ```python
 # in the compilation code we have to make 3 important aspects;
 #loss, optimzer(gradient descent), metrics